ArenRedd/arenredd.github.io/_posts/2025-06-06-the-jekyll-nightmare.md

 **arenredd.github.io**

-Your favorite cybersecurity dev with *just enough patience* to survive Jekyll.
+Your favorite cybersecurity dev with *just enough patience* to survive jekyll.